 This article on anchoring was originally published in a shortened version over at TES.
 Please head on over to their site to read it there.
-For the PDF version of the longer version posted below, please click here.
-With permission from TES, please see the longer version here.
+With permission from TES, please see the longer version below.

 In Dutch naval history, the anchor has long been the symbol of hope.
 As a symbol of stability, the anchor’s purpose is clear: to keep us from drifting off.
 But what about the metaphorical concept of anchors?
 How are we ensuring that, as international educators, we are securely anchored during a time of global uncertainty?